🚨 NIS2 is now in effect. Security awareness is now legally required in the EU.

 3. Check for HTTPS

 Especially when you are asked to share sensitive information, you must check whether the URL starts with HTTPS instead of HTTP.
 The extra S does not guarantee that it is a secure website, but it is better protected against hackers than an HTTP site.
+(So don’t rely on HTTPS alone)

 4. Use Guardey